Modeling scattering matrix containing evanescent modes for wavefront shaping applications in disordered media: Definitions and notations used for the boundary integral formulation

 Next, using the propagating and evanescent eigenmodes, the analytical expression \cite{felsen2004wave} for the $2D$ Green's function $G_0(r,r_0)$ (plotted in FIG.~\ref{fig:geometryandeigmodes}(e)) without any disorder perturbation is given as

-where $r_0=(z_0,y_0)$ is the source location, $k_z^{(m)}$ is real for the propagating summation terms and $k_z^{(m)}=i k_{z,ev}^{(m)}$ is imaginary for the evanescent components.
-Although the summation in Eq.~\ref{eq:Greensfundef} runs from $m=1$ to a large number, the summation is truncated such that it includes all the $M_{pr}$ propagating modes where $M_{pr}\approx2\eta_{ref}W/\lambda_0$ and a certain truncation number of evanescent modes, $M_{ev}$.
-As an example, in this paper, $M_{ev}$ is set as 30, $M_{pr} = 130$ and $M_{total} = M_{pr}+M_{ev}$.
-Hence, numerically, the summation in Eq.~\ref{eq:Greensfundef} runs from $m=1$ to $m=M_{total}$ while implementing $G_0(r,r_0)$ in the code.
-Using $G_0(r,r_0)$ and the dielectric disorder perturbation $\delta\tilde{\epsilon_r}(r)$ (shown in FIG.~\ref{fig:disordersmall}(a) ), the perturbed Green's function $G(r,r_0)$ (plotted in FIG.~\ref{fig:geometryandeigmodes}(f)) is estimated using the Dyson's equation\cite{akkermans2007mesoscopic,carminati2021principles} as given below.
+where $r_0=(z_0,y_0)$ is the source location, $k_z^{(m)}$ is real for the propagating terms in the summation, and $k_z^{(m)}=i k_{z,ev}^{(m)}$ is imaginary for the evanescent components.
+Although the summation in Eq.~(\ref{eq:Greensfundef}) runs from $m=1$ to infinity, it is truncated to include all $M_{pr}$ propagating modes, where $M_{pr}\approx2\eta_{ref}W/\lambda_0$, and a certain truncation number of evanescent modes, $M_{ev}$.
+As an example, in this paper, $M_{ev}$ is set as 30, $M_{pr} = 130$, and $M_{total} = M_{pr}+M_{ev}$.
+Considerations to be taken for choosing this truncation number for the evanescent modes is described in Sec.~\ref{sec:truncno} for a given spatially correlated disorder realization.
+Thus, the summation in Eq.~(\ref{eq:Greensfundef}) runs from $m=1$ to $m=M_{total}$ for the numerical implementation of $G_0(r,r_0)$ in the code.

-where $V(r)=-k_0^2\delta\tilde{\epsilon_r}(r)$ is the scattering potential at the position $r$.
-The Dyson's integral equation is solved in this paper by generalizing the method given in~\cite{martin1994iterative,martin1995generalized}, by solving for a block of scattering particles taken at once and iteratively updating the Green's function.
-For details on the method used to obtain $G(r,r_0)$, refer Supplementary Sec.~\ref{supp:GreensfunPertb}.